AmirShaikh-aprofile/Daily_Training_updates/AZ-103/Service Details.md

 Azure Web App Service - the entire physhical and virtual infra takes care by the MS Azure Web app slots - It will create same app staing slot and for newer version of application then we can swap the to production and stgin as per need
-App service autoscaling - we can scale manually(Standard) and automatically(premium pan) as per need
+App service autoscaling - we can scale manually(Standard) and automatically(premium pan) as per need Docker - Runs the application in containers by uding docker images which takes from the docker hub Azure container registry - Keeps all images in private azure registry same like docker hub Azure container instance - The physical and virtual infra takes care by the azure and we run the images directly without creating VMs
+Azure Container Group - Need to deploy multiple service on same VM